 - 1. As long as the main line is normal, the Intranet hosts use main lines for Internet access. - 2.
 If the main line fails, it will automatically switch to using the backup line for Internet access. - 3.
-Once the fault lines are restored to normal once, they will be immediately switched back to the main line.

-When a line is interrupted for line switching, some user applications (such as part of network games) may be unexpectedly interrupted.
+Once the fault lines are restored to normal once, they will be immediately switched back to the main line. - Tip: When a line is interrupted for line switching, some user applications (such as part of network games) may be unexpectedly interrupted.
 This is determined by the TCP session property.

-6.2.2 Global Settings
+6.2.2 Global configuration of line combination